canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/auto-pkg-test.rst

 `automatically run autopkgtest tests <jenkins_>`_ can be viewed on the web and is regularly updated.

-Debian also uses ``adt-run`` to run package tests, although currently only in schroots, so results may vary a bit.
+Debian also uses ``autopkgtest`` to run package tests, although currently only in schroots, so results may vary a bit.
 Results and logs can be seen on http://ci.debian.net.
 So please submit any test fixes or new tests to Debian as well.

 Getting the test into Ubuntu
 ============================